hsh-elc/grappa-webservice/documents/concept/documentation.md

 Mapping the host's IP to host name `host.docker.internal` in the Grappa container, the host name can be used to address external services.

-The command to run Grappa with the `network="host"` enabled is listed below.
+The command to run Grappa with host name `host.docker.internal` is listed below.

 Configuring redis in Grappa's configuration file `/etc/grappa/grappa-config.yaml`: